Home » Geography » Natural Resources

 • Abiotic Resources

-A biotic resource is any biological component of the environment.
-Forests and forest products, crops, birds, animals, fish, and other marine life are examples of biotic resources.
-These resources are renewable because they replenish and reproduce themselves.
-Although they are biological resources, coal and mineral oil cannot be replenished.
+A biotic resource is any living part of the environment.
+Examples include forests, crops, birds, animals, fish, and other marine life.
+These resources are renewable because they can replenish and reproduce themselves.
+However, even though coal and mineral oil come from biological sources, they cannot be replenished.

-Abiotic resources are any environmental components that are not biological.
-Land, water, air, and minerals like iron, copper, gold, and silver are examples of abiotic resources.
-They are limited and non-renewable since they cannot be reproduced or regenerated.
-Based on their rate of recovery, natural resources can be divided into the following groups:
+Abiotic resources are non-living parts of the environment.
+Examples include land, water, air, and minerals like iron, copper, gold, and silver.
+These resources are limited and non-renewable because they cannot be reproduced or regenerated.
+Natural resources can be grouped based on how quickly they can recover.

 • Non-Conventional